-Neal travelled to the Arctic for the holiday of a lifetime during 2018, to see the wildlife and unspoiled landscapes.
-He was horrified to learn of the extent to which plastic had invaded what he had imagined as a pristine environment, and on return to the UK resolved to take positive action.
+With a taste for adventure, Neal travelled to the Arctic for an experience of a lifetime during 2018, to see the wildlife and unspoiled landscapes.
+He was horrified to learn about the devastation humans are causing to this planet and in particular, the extent to which plastic had invaded what he had imagined as a pristine environment.
+On his return to the UK Neal resolved to take positive action.

-He met with Jonathan and Gareth at the University of Liverpool and together with Brendon Kenny, an innovator and entrepreneur, they set up the not-for-profit company Changing Streams.
-As Neal had run a successful construction company for over 30 years, the construction industry seemed an appropriate place to start.
+He met with Jonathan and Gareth at the University of Liverpool and together with Brendon Kenny, a local businessman, they set up Changing Streams CIC.
+Neal is an experienced entrepreneur having run a successful fit-out company for over 30 years, the construction industry therefore seemed an appropriate place to start.

-With the support of Liverpool University’s vice chancellor and the Liverpool City Metro Mayor Steve Rotheram, this small group has now grown to include partners with a wide range of skills and experience, but all with the driving ambition to fulfil the mission of Changing Streams – to remove plastic from the built environment.
+With the support of Liverpool University’s Vice Chancellor, Professor Dame Janet Beer, and the Liverpool City Metro Mayor Steve Rotheram, this small group has now grown to include partners with a wide range of skills and experience, but all with the driving ambition to fulfil the mission of Changing Streams – to reduce our use and reliance on plastic within the built environment.

 During our lifetime some of us are lucky enough to encounter extraordinary people doing extraordinary things.
 Sarah Auffret was one such person who I was blessed to meet and call a friend.
 She as also the inspiration behind the setting up of Changing Streams.